How to prepare parents for their newborn photo session

 A better practice is to create a newborn prep guide, that you can send to a client as soon as they book (or even before!).
 That way, you know that parents have all the information to ensure a seamless and successful newborn photo session.
 You may even be answering questions that they didn’t even know they had!

-Armed with your best newborn photos, an easy to use design tool like Canva, and answers to the following questions, you will have your parents ready for their newborn photo session in no time!
+To save you time we’ve also created a fully customizable prep guide template specifically for newborn photographers which is a snap to customize with the easy-to-use design tool Canva.
+Armed with your best newborn photos and answers to the following questions, you will have your parents ready for their newborn photo session in no time!

 How and when do we contact you?